Denver East High School Lacrosse, a program rich in history, began in 1965.

 The Current Era

-Today, in part thanks to the growth of the sport, the program is comprised of three teams – Varsity, JV and Level 3 teams.
+Today, in part thanks to the growth of the sport, the program is comprised of three teams – Varsity, JV and Freshman teams.
 The teams play in a highly competitive league of CHSAA 5A Lacrosse, which includes Cherry Creek, Kent Denver, Colorado Academy, and Arapahoe high schools.
-The program has consistently boasted All Conference, All State, and All American team selections, and Denver East Angels have represented on some of the most competitive teams in Colorado – past and present, including Denver Elite, the Colorado Outlaws, 3d Colorado, Team Colorado, DoCo, the Wild, FCA Colorado, the Jr Mammoth, Colorado Crush, Team Colorado Outlaws, Team 5280, and Evolve US.
+The program has consistently boasted All Conference, All State, and All American team selections, and Denver East Angels have represented on some of the most competitive teams in Colorado – past and present, including Denver Elite, the Colorado Outlaws, 3d Colorado, Team Colorado, DoCo, the Wild, FCA Colorado, the Jr Mammoth, Colorado Crush, Team Colorado Outlaws, Team 5280, Team 91, and Evolve US.